 Muscles: Testing and Function, with Posture and Pain

-Often regarded a classic, this 5th edition provides you with vital knowledge needed to manually test the body’s muscles, as well as evaluate and treat postural conditions.
-With numerous photos and diagrams to accompany the text, this book is useful for a range of health and fitness professionals, include personal trainers and Pilates instructors.
+Often regarded as a classic, this 5th edition provides you with vital knowledge needed to manually test the body’s muscles, as well as evaluate and treat postural conditions.
+With numerous photos and diagrams to accompany the text, this book is useful for a range of health and fitness professionals, including personal trainers and Pilates instructors.